A strategy is not a plan, it’s a theory on how you’re going to win.

 You need capabilities around:

-- Exceptional Speed: Olympic runners possess extraordinary speed.
-They must have the ability to sprint at high velocities, covering short to medium distances in the shortest possible time.
+1. Exceptional Speed: Olympic runners possess extraordinary speed.
+They must be able to sprint at high velocities, covering short to medium distances in the shortest possible time.

-- Technical Skills: Runners need to master proper running techniques, including stride length, arm swing, foot strike, and breathing patterns.
+3. Technical Skills: Runners must master proper running techniques, including stride length, arm swing, foot strike, and breathing patterns.
 An efficient running form helps maximize speed and reduce the risk of injury.

-There are more capabilities you need to become an Olympic runner, but alas, I’ll limit it to three.
+You need more capabilities to become an Olympic runner, but alas, I’ll limit it to three.

 Capabilities are what differentiate a want-to-be Olympian from a professional Olympian.

-Take two people with the same winning aspiration and “how to win” strategy, and the person who developed the right capabilities will always win.
+Take two people with the same winning aspiration and “how to win” strategy; the person who develops the right capabilities will always win.

 The same applies to business.